-CCAC participants have a nice balance of “consumers” and “providers” – all working together to encourage and create new captioning inclusion projects, as well as many interested others from education, technology, disability, and accessibility fields.
-Consumers are all who use captioning, all the time, or sometimes, or support the mission due to an understanding of disabilities, technologies, accessibility issues, and more, e.g. many “normal” hearing folks love CC in noisy environments.
+CCAC participants are a nice balance of “consumers” and “providers” – all working together to encourage and create new captioning inclusion campaigns, as well as many interested others from education, technology, disability, and accessibility fields.
+Consumers are all who use captioning, all the time, or sometimes, and support the mission due to an understanding of disabilities, technologies, accessibility issues, and more, e.g. many “normal” hearing folks love CC in noisy environments.

-While many established organizations advocate for captioning (and CART, real time captioning or “speech-to-text”, with various names in different countries), those organizations have wider agendas (they advocate for many other resources also ) or wider constituencies (they advocate for people with many different disabilities).
+While many established organizations advocate for captioning, those organizations have wider agendas (they advocate for many other resources also ) and wider constituencies (they advocate for people with many different disabilities).
 The CCAC focuses on one single theme, inclusion of quality captioning universally.
 Collaborations are welcome.

 Consumers “drive” progress by asking for captioning, sometimes facing many “no’s” and often a long process that requires persistence and a “do not give up” attitude.
 The CCAC provides encouragement, support online, mentoring, and valuable information and exchange.
 Much of it is publicly available, freely, online or via emails.
 Participation in the CCAC community online is useful because more is shared with interactive discussion and actions are created and carried out.
 Join soon. .

 Building bridges in the CCAC – “the place to be for captioning advocacy” – we invite other groups to work with us, share their own news, advocacy experiences and advocacy questions.

 The CCAC has helped members with “CCAC Action Requests,” not only for specific information, but also with “letters of support” when any member is seeking real time speech to text.
 The newest programs are free CART sponsored by the CCAC for selected other non-profits, also for major large conferences, and for CCAC members.
 See the application on the CCAC website.
 (March 2015, for one example, CCAC letter of support for Oregon Senate Bill for captioning online, making progress there, with thanks to all involved).